rammybt/trading_journal/strategic_asset_allocation-india.md

 ### <a name="ot">Others</a> [🔝](#top)

 - Allocate to -
-    - MCX iCOMDEX Bullion - 10%.
+    - MCX iCOMDEX Bullion - 08%.
         - Leverage ≈1.75X-2.25X (Notional Value).
     - N100 - 15%
+    - Tail Protection - 02%
+        - Put with ≈6-12 months to expiry.
+        - Allocate in two tranches of 01% each.
+        - Gamma scalp to reduce cost.
 <br/>

 ---